By David Joel Miller.

 Current thinking is that any amount of drinking on the part of a pregnant woman can affect the fetus.
 Binge drinking is particularly risky for women who are or may become pregnant.
 One challenging aspect of this problem is that woman frequently do not know they are pregnant until after some period of time has passed.
 Women who binge drink are at increased risk to drink heavily, engage in risky sexual behaviors, and then find out that they became pregnant during that period of heavy drinking.

-Mental Health overlooks a lot of alcohol and drug related problems.
+Mental Health overlooks a lot of alcohol and drug-related problems.

 Those who work in the substance use disorder field see a lot of connections between substance use and mental, emotional and behavioral disorders.
 Those who focus specifically on the physical or mental health issues are less likely to notice those substance use disorders, especially something like binge drinking.

 In drug treatment, those who only use occasionally and even then rarely get into trouble, are at high risk of developing problems eventually if when they use they binge.
-A small amount of alcohol consumption increases the risk for having problems with depression.
+A small amount of alcohol consumption increases the risk of having problems with depression.
 Binge drinking even one time a year can result in DUI’s or other legal issues.
 Even occasional polysubstance abuse can result in life-altering consequences.

 If you binge drink there is help available.

-If when you drink you binge, or you find you are drinking and using more than intended consider getting help, talking with a professional, before your partying becomes a life altering or ending event.
+If when you drink you binge, or you find you are drinking and using more than intended consider getting help, talking with a professional, before your partying becomes a life-altering or ending event.